Online Business Writing Courses for Academic Credit

 The online materials for these MIT courses include the same lecture notes, homework and exams offered in on-campus degree programs; however, none of the free online courses are graded or have college credit value.
 Online students can download PDF files of lecture notes, assignments and reading materials.

-- Communication for Managers is a graduate-level course designed for students interested in improving their business leadership skills through persuasive writing and presentations.
-Not all of the lecture notes are included with this course, but students may find homework and readings on intercultural business communication and resumes helpful.
+- Communication for Managers is designed for students interested in improving their business leadership skills through persuasive writing and presentations.
+The graduate-level course offers a variety of strategies and methods and shares examples to help students become better communicators.
+Lecture notes are not included with this course, but students may find homework and readings on intercultural business communication and resumes helpful.
+A primary reading recommendation for this course is Guide to Managerial Communication: Effective Business Writing and Speaking.

-- Effective Business Writing is a video that was originally presented to doctoral students at the university's McCormick School of Engineering.
-The lecture covers how to write the forms of business correspondence usually needed to get or leave a job, including cover letters, e-mails, letters of acceptance and resignation letters.
+- Effective Business Writing is a video that was originally presented to students at the university's McCormick School of Engineering.
+The lecture covers how to write the forms of business correspondence usually needed to get or leave a job, including cover letters, emails, letters of acceptance and resignation letters.
+Students can access this video on Northwestern University's YouTube channel.

 University of Southern California

-- Executive Communication and Business Writing is a webinar from the Marshall School of Business at USC that uncovers current forms of written communication used in most organizations.
-The lecturer discusses e-mail, blog, video and social networking communications as well as the issues inherent to these forms of business communication.
+- Executive Communication and Business Writing is a webinar that uncovers current forms of written communication used in most organizations.
+The lecturer discusses email, blog, video and social networking communications, as well as the issues inherent to these forms of business communication.
+Students learn through this 30-minute lecture how to become better communicators within an organization and assist others in an organization to improve their communication.

 U.S. Small Business Administration

 - How to Write a Business Plan goes over the steps to writing an effective business plan.
-Being able to organize and describe business models, marketing plans and financial requirements are important to earning the financial support generally needed to start a new business.
-The non-credit document can also be downloaded in PDF format.
+Approximately 30 minutes in length, this video course discusses the ability to organize and describe business models, marketing plans and financial requirements and why this is important to earning the financial support generally needed to start a new business.
+Included is a transcript of the video along with downloadable PDF worksheets focused on balance sheets, income statements and cash flow statements.